 Black Treacle Financiers Recipe – French Special

-Black Treacle Financiers are a rich twist on the classic French almond tea cake.
+Black Treacle Financiers are a sophisticated variation of the classic French almond tea cake.
 Traditionally made with browned butter, almond flour, and egg whites, these little cakes are light, moist, and packed with nutty flavor.
 The addition of black treacle lends a deep, slightly bitter sweetness that balances the richness beautifully—perfect with a cup of coffee or tea.
 Baked in small molds, they’re elegant, simple, and utterly irresistible.

 Black Treacle Financiers Ingredients: